simon-ball/nqo-mfs/README.md

 ## Magnetic axis
 `mfs` uses the convention that the magnetisation points along the +ve Y' axis:

 - permanent magnets have their magnetisation pointing along the Y' axis

 - Circular and rectangular magnets are in the X'-Z' plane, wrapped around the Y' axis

+- A negative value for strength reverses the direction

 ## Units
 SI units are used throught - distances are in metres, current is in Teslas, current in Amps, and magnetisation in Tesla/metres